Tavi Castro

-Octavio Robert Maginnis "Tavi" Castro (born February 3, 1990) is a Mexican-born Canadian actor, freediver, bodybuilder, entrepreneur and music producer who lives in the Netherlands.
-Castro has won several Musclemania international bodybuilding titles to date.
+Octavio Robert Maginnis "Tavi" Castro (born February 3, 1990) is a Mexican-born Canadian actor, freediver, bodybuilder, entrepreneur and music producer.
+He has won several Musclemania international bodybuilding titles to date.
 Given the title "The Real Aquaman" for his free diving stunts and super hero physique.

 Early life and education

-Octavio Maginnis Castro better known as Tavi Castro was born on February 3, 1990, in Guadalajara, Mexico.
-At the age of 4 Castro and his family moved to Canada and settled in Edmonton, Alberta.
+Octavio Robert Maginnis Castro was born on February 3, 1990, in Guadalajara, Mexico, to a Mexican mother and Spanish-British father.
+At the age of 4, he and his family moved to Edmonton, Alberta, Canada, where he spent most of his youth and developed an interest in football and fitness.
 Castro played soccer for the majority of his youth and also played as a midfielder on the Canadian Youth National soccer team.
 At the age of 17, he moved to Europe to pursue a professional soccer career.
-In the Netherlands Castro played for the youth team of FC Dordrecht.
+In the Netherlands, Castro played for the youth team of FC Dordrecht.
 At age 18, Castro left soccer in order to attend university and focus on his study.
 Castro has a bachelor's degree in Aerospace engineering from the TU Delft (Technische Universiteit Delft) and is completing his master's degree in Aerospace Engineering.

 Career

-From his time as a soccer player Castro regularly went to the gym.
-After leaving soccer he continued to train at the gym to maintain his conditioning.
-After years of fitness training Castro moved to bodybuilding.
-He started doing bodybuilding competitions as a way of earning some extra cash.
+From his time as a soccer player, Castro regularly went to the gym.
+After quitting soccer, he continued to train at the gym to maintain his conditioning.
+After years of fitness training, Castro moved to bodybuilding.
+He started doing bodybuilding competitions as a way of earning money.
 In 2012, Castro won 1st Place in the Musclemania Britain Junior bodybuilding Championship and 1st Place in the Musclemania Europe Junior bodybuilding Championship, as well as 1st Place in the Musclemania World Model Overall Championship USA.